pritha-athena93/arenko/README.md

 1. S3 bucket for storing the tfstate is already created
 2. ACM is created outside of this tf config
 3. The region in use is enabled
-4. The user applying the changes has admin access or permission to create the resources created through this tf
+4. The user applying the changes has admin access or permissions to create the resources in this config
-5. I added rds-db:connect to the ecs task role, although it doesn't need it right now, I enabled iam on the db, hence did it just to complete the config.
+5. I added rds-db:connect to the ecs task role — it isn't needed right now, but since iam auth is enabled on the db, I added it to complete the solution

 # Steps to apply -

-1. Mention the var file location, ex - `terraform apply -var-file=environments/dev.tfvars.json`
+1. Specify the var file location, ex - `terraform apply -var-file=environments/dev.tfvars.json`
 2. Add the relevant profile name - uncomment the profile line in main.tf
-3. For different region, the tfstate also needs to be stored in different paths - `terraform init -backend-config="key=environments/dev/terraform.tfstate"`
+3. For a different region, the tfstate also needs to be stored at a different path - `terraform init -backend-config="key=environments/dev/terraform.tfstate"`

 # DR -

-1. In prod we should do a pilot light or warm standby, but that requires more discussion on RTO.
+1. In prod we should do a pilot light or warm standby, but this requires further discussion on need, cost, RTO etc.